MUSCULOSKELETAL DEFORMITIES HOUSTON, TX

 The specific complications will vary from patient to patient based on the condition/deformity type and the treatment.
-For instance, a scoliosis patient will experience dramatically different complications between using a back brace and undergoing spinal fusion.
+For instance, a scoliosis patient will experience dramatically different complications between using a back brace, body deformity, and undergoing spinal fusion.

 With devices like splints and braces, some of the more common complications include:

 - Chafing from the device on the skin